 If your Terms do not do this, or if you do not have Terms at all, then you may run the risk that commenters sue you for editing or deleting their comments.
 For example, they might assert that they have intellectual property rights in their comments and that you have infringed on their rights by editing or deleting their comments.
 This may be a messy, time consuming and expensive argument to get into.

-Who owns the comments and user-contributed content on my blog?
+Who owns the comments and user generated content on my blog?

 If you have a good set of Terms & Conditions, displayed in the right places on your blog, then these will set out who owns content on your blog.